 Office of the President

-David Yager has been appointed the University’s next president.
-Yager joined the 139-year-old Philadelphia institution from the University of California, Santa Cruz (UC Santa Cruz), where he most recently served as dean of the Arts Division, distinguished professor of art, and an affiliated faculty member of the Digital Arts and New Media program.
-Yager began his tenure at UArts on January 15, 2016.
+David Yager began his tenure as president of the 140-year-old University of the Arts in Philadelphia on January 15, 2016.
+He joined UArts from the University of California, Santa Cruz (UC Santa Cruz), where he most recently served as dean of the Arts Division, distinguished professor of art, and an affiliated faculty member of the Digital Arts and New Media program.

 An accomplished visual artist, Yager also has an extensive background as an academic, a researcher utilizing design to improve the health care space, an entrepreneur and a business executive.